odinhg/INF368A_EXC1/README.md

 We see that the classes the classifier is trained on are well-separated even in 2 dimensions after applying UMAP.
 This holds true for both the test data and the training data.
 There seems to be some slight confusion in the test data between *Codonellopsis* and a few other classes.
 For the unseen classes, we observe some separation, but also some overlap.
 Especially the third unseen class *Chaetoceros*, overlap with both other unseen classes.

 ### Close and far-away samples
 We compute the center for each class and show the 5 closest images and the 5 furthest away images with respect to the Euclidean distance to their class center.
 We also find the 5 closest images from other classes.
-The first and second row are the closest and furthest away images, respectively.
-The bottom row are the closest images from other classes.
+The *first* and *second row* shows the closest and furthest away images within the class, respectively.
+The *bottom row* shows the closest images from other classes.
 In this task we use samples from the training data.

 ![Closest and furthest away samples in class 0](close_faraway_closeotherclass_class_0.png)
 ![Closest and furthest away samples in class 1](close_faraway_closeotherclass_class_1.png)